The Security for Business Innovation Council recently stated that IT security teams are no longer just responsible...

 Information security is often more about processes than technology, and many security pros are experts in auditing and designing secure processes.
 Businesses need to evaluate processes used in their operations to eliminate waste and improve efficiency.
 This is a great fit for security pros, though some will need retraining to learn how to evaluate processes for efficiency instead of security.
 Lean and Six Sigma are two popular approaches to process optimization that are useful to security pros looking to expand their knowledge in this .

 Neither Lean nor Six Sigma is beneficial if the security pro does not have strong communication skills.
 Let's be honest: Many of us got into the field of information technology because of a strong desire to work with machines instead of people.
 Communication skills may be difficult to improve for those information pros.
 Public speaking classes could make a huge difference.
 Classes can help build self-confidence and improve listening skills through experience.

 It is easy to lose track of the core technical skills required to practice information security with all of this focus on secondary skills.
 The truth is that the business simply expects all security pros to possess the necessary technical skills.
 The secondary skills are what set security pros apart in the eyes of the business.
 Information security is still a technical field, but it requires nontechnical skills as well.

-Security pros are well positioned to add value to their businesses by using their existing skills in new ways.
+Security pros are well positioned to add value to their businesses by using their existing skills in ways.
 Risk management and process engineering are just two examples of in-demand skills that can be expanded for use by the business.
-Communication skills are critical for security pros to thrive in this new environment, regardless of their other skill sets.
+Communication skills are critical for security pros to thrive in this environment, regardless of their other skill sets.
 Don't neglect technical skills because the expectations of security pros will grow to include these other skills.
 Information security is maturing and evolving, so security pros need to evolve as well.